Sv443-Network/UserUtils/docs.md

 tr.setFallbackLanguage("en");

-// "en" should always have the most up-to-date keys, so it is used for the generic parameter: const t = tr.use<TrKeys<typeof trEn>>("de");
+// "en" should always have the most up-to-date keys, so it is used for the generic parameter
+// also, LooseUnion is used to enable the use of any string while still giving type safety, in case there's some custom key that doesn't adhere to the strict typing const t = tr.use<LooseUnion<TrKeys<typeof trEn>>>("de");

 t("hello"); // "Hallo, Welt!"
 // doesn't exist, so falls back to "en":